alttester/AltTester-Unity-SDK/Docs/source/pages/get-started.md

 .. important::

-    AlTester Unity SDK is intended to be used only in debug builds, and it will not work in release mode out of the box.
-You need to make sure you don't release a production build instrumented with AlTester Unity SDK.
+    AltTester Unity SDK is intended to be used only in debug builds, and it will not work in release mode out of the box.
+You need to make sure you don't release a production build instrumented with AltTester Unity SDK.

 .. note::